chadrc/simple-expression-language/Readme.md

 ## Annotations
 Annotations are used to provide a runtime with metadata about expressions.

-Mostly reserved for a runtime to add customization there are some standard annotations.
+Although, mostly reserved for a runtime to add customization, there are some standard annotations.

 ### @Runtime